 What’s the most popular language?

-Per Course Report’s most recent annual survey, the 3 most popular programming language taught at coding schools are:
+Per Stack Overflow’s most recent annual survey, the 3 most popular imperative programming language are:

 Job Market Competition

 You’ve probably noticed the imbalance between the programming language trends at coding schools and in the job market.
 While the total demand for all software developers is very high (that’s the main driver for the entire coding bootcamp industry), Ruby school graduates are in higher supply than Fullstack JS developers.
 Having a skill that’s more in demand and lower in supply is never a bad thing in the job search.
 We attribute a lot of Fulllstack’s high-quality hiring outcomes to this.